ASinghCodes/Google-Data-Analytics-Course/Foundations: Data, Data, Everywhere/Notes.md

 ## :books: Week 5

 - Data-driven decision-making is when facts discovered through data analysis are used to guide business strategy.
+- Fairness means ensuring that your analysis doesn't create or reinforce bias.
 _______________________
 _______________________